Maritime Drug Law Enforcement Act: United States v. Carvajal

-After the prosecution the D.C. district courts analysis of the Carvajal case and its conclusions were scrutinised for four reasons.
+After the prosecution the D.C. district court's analysis of the Carvajal case and its conclusions were scrutinised for four reasons.
 Firstly, in order to determine Congress's jurisdiction the D.C. court applied conspiracy law.
 However, it is undecided by the United States courts of appeals whether the use of conspiracy law to determine jurisdiction is applicable for courts.
-Secondly, the courts analysis did not employ a statutory interpretation when analysing the breadth of the MDLEA.[1]
+Secondly, the court's analysis did not employ a statutory interpretation when analysing the breadth of the MDLEA.[1]
 The court argued that the conspiracy provision should include actions that may or may not occur on board any subject vessel.
 However, in this assertion the D.C. court overlooks a number of factors.
 Historically the United States has only ever prosecuted individuals on the high seas when they were able to prove active conspiracy on board.
 Additionally, there is no statutory legislation that determines whether such conspiracy clauses extend to individuals operating on land and not on a vessel on the high seas.
-Thirdly, the courts analysis was partly based on the findings of separate cases that were factually distinguishable.
+Thirdly, the court's analysis was partly based on the findings of separate cases that were factually distinguishable.
 The court referred to the cases of United States v.
 Medjuck and United States v.
 Salcedo-Ibarra, both of which had a direct nexus to the United States and therefore fell under the jurisdictional scope of the US not requiring statutory interpretation of conspiracy provisions.
 Finally, the court did not name any previous authority showing Congress's proposed application of the MDLEA extending to foreign individuals within a foreign nation.
 Although Congress intended for the far-reaching use of the MDLEA this does not directly translate to a far-reaching and widely expansive interpretation of its legislation.
-The Carvajal case thus became notable for the courts controversial analysis due to their lack of consideration when resolving issues surrounding the application of conspiracy clauses.
+The Carvajal case thus became notable for the court's controversial analysis due to their lack of consideration when resolving issues surrounding the application of conspiracy clauses.